-One year ago Beyond Investing let advocates for animal rights and environmentalists to put their money where their mouths were by launching the US Vegan Climate ETF, with the ticker ‘VEGN’, on the NYSE.
+One year ago, Beyond Investing let advocates for animal rights and environmentalists put their money where their mouths were by launching the US Vegan Climate ETF, with the ticker ‘VEGN’, on the NYSE.

 In the year since, VEGN’s performance has seen a 27.69% return on market price, as opposed to the S&P 500’s 19.75% through to August 31, 2020.
 The ETF seeks to track Beyond Investing’s US Vegan Climate Index (VEGAN), which screens large-cap companies in the US for considerations including animal harm and exploitation, fossil fuels, environmental damage, and human rights.

 VEGN looks to invest in companies that offer a humane approach (limiting its largest holdings to 5% of its total portfolio), are animal-friendly (avoiding companies involved in animal harm, screening, and testing), and are beneficial for the environment and humans (excluding companies involved with fossil fuels, defence, military and human rights abuses).

 In a press release, Beyond Investing talks about how 2020 has been a year of change, and how Covid-19 has impacted people’s consumption habits.
 The UN noted a 6% drop in carbon emissions due to the coronavirus outbreak and its related travel bans.
 The International Energy Agency reported a drop in oil demand by 90,000 barrels per day, against its previous forecast of a global increase.
 The demand for dairy and meat products has also declined for the first time in nine years, while plant-based product sales boomed during the pandemic.